wgx/blog.willgrant.org/_posts/2022-06-27-classify-interactions-obvious-easy-possible.markdown

 ---

-This is an extract from the second edition of my Amazon best-selling book 101 UX Principles: available to buy now.
+This is an extract from the second edition of my [Amazon best-selling UX book, 101 UX Principles](https://uxbook.io/): available to buy now.